I knew I was an entrepreneur when I was 8…

 6. You like helping people.

-As I create more content for my blog and run a small marketing company (partnership link) I realize that everything – entrepreneurship, work, school, marriage – boils down to one thing: relationships.
+As I create more content for my blog and run a small marketing company I realize that everything – entrepreneurship, work, school, marriage – boils down to one thing: relationships.

-Growing, nurturing and keeping quality relationships is key to whatever you decide to do!
+Growing, nurturing and keeping quality relationships is key to what you do!